Calendar

 Online via zoom

-On 1 and 2 October, the Asian Development Bank (ADB) together with Irma Mosquera Valderrama (GLOBTAXGOV Project at the Leiden Law School -Leiden University the Netherlands), Suranjali Tandon (National Institute of Public Finance and Policy, New Delhi, India), Marta Villar (DIGICCTAX G20/2-05 San Pablo CEU University, Spain) and Mahmoud Mahmoud Abdellatif (Qatar University) organize an online (via zoom) workshop on The impact of CBAM and AI on Sustainable Development in Asia.
+On 1 and 2 October, Sandeep Bhattacharya from the Asian Development Bank (ADB) together with Irma Mosquera Valderrama (GLOBTAXGOV Project at the Leiden Law School -Leiden University the Netherlands), Suranjali Tandon (National Institute of Public Finance and Policy, New Delhi, India), Marta Villar (DIGICCTAX G20/2-05 San Pablo CEU University, Spain) and Mahmoud Mahmoud Abdellatif (Qatar University) organize an online (via zoom) workshop on The impact of CBAM and AI on Sustainable Development in Asia.

 Date and Time